TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionfailedoutofmemoryerror.md

 	cloudEnvironments="public"
 />

-# ExtensionFailedOutOfMemoryError - We have identified that your backup operation failed due to insufficient memory in the VM
+# Error ExtensionFailedOutOfMemoryError

 <!--issueDescription-->
-**Snapshot operation failed due to insufficient memory available in VM**
+We have identified that your backup operation failed due to insufficient memory available in the Virtual Machine.
 <!--/issueDescription-->

 ## **Recommended Steps**

-To resolve ExtensionFailedOutOfMemoryError issue reboot the Virtual Machine to free-up the memory or add more memory to the Virtual Machine.
+To resolve an ExtensionFailedOutOfMemoryError issue, reboot the Virtual Machine to free up memory or add more.